 The rotavirus vaccine can cause Intussusception.
 The age group most often affected by this adverse reaction is children.
 If your child received the rotavirus vaccine and developed Intussusception or Intussusception-like symptoms, your child may be entitled to compensation.
 Still not sure what Intussusception is or how to spot its symptoms?
 We’ve added some information below to help.

 Intussusception is a serious disorder in which part of the intestine slides into an adjacent part of the intestine, similar to a telescope.
 This “telescoping” often blocks food or fluid from passing through.
 Intussusception also cuts off the blood supply to the part of the intestine that’s affected.
 Intussusception can lead to a tear in the bowel, infection, and death of bowel tissue.

 If you believe your child or someone you know has suffered from Intussusception or Intussusception-like symptoms following a Rotavirus vaccination, contact our vaccine attorneys immediately.
-Our free consultation comes at absolutely no cost.
-Intussusception is a serious and debilitating condition in children and must be handled with the utmost care and attention.
+Our free consultation comes at absolutely no cost to those who believe they have been injured.
+Intussusception is a serious and debilitating condition in children which must be handled with urgency.
 Speak with one of our attorneys to help you today at (800) 229-7704.

 Page last reviewed and updated: November 4, 2019